 \subsection{Offline Phase}

 The offline phase (Fig.\ref{offlinefig}) focuses on preparing the training data and learning predictive models necessary for case suffix prediction.
-This phase begins with transforming an event log into structured input sequences by extracting both intra-case features (capturing case-specific temporal patterns), and inter-case features (capturing system-wide dynamics, such as resource utilization and workload).
+This phase begins with transforming an event log into structured input sequences by extracting intra-case features (capturing case-specific temporal patterns), resource contention features (capturing system-wide dynamics, such as resource utilization and workload) and resource availability features.
 These features are encoded and assembled into fixed-size sequences using an n-gram strategy to standardize inputs for model training.
 We train three specialized BiLSTM-based models -- one each for predicting the next activity($\alpha$), inter-start time($\beta$), and processing time($\gamma$).
 Below, we describe the offline phase.

-\subsubsection{Input:}
+\subsubsection{Input}

 To train models for case suffix prediction, we take as input a type of event log called an \emph{activity instance log}.
 Table~\ref{instace_log} contains an excerpt of such a log.
 Each row corresponds to an activity instance.
-For each activity instance, the proposed approach requires a case ID, activity name, start and end timestamps.
-Every row must have a value for each of these four attributes.
+For each activity instance, the proposed approach requires a case ID, activity name, a resource, start and end timestamps.
+Every row must have a value for each of these five attributes.
 However, for some activity instances (e.g., the second one in Case 2) the value of the end timestamp may be null (denoted as $\emptyset$).
 When an activity instance has a null end timestamp, it means that it has not yet completed.
-Our approach does not require other attributes in the log.
-In particular, it does not require a resource attribute nor a role attribute.
 On the other hand, the approach does assume that the case ID, activity name, start and end timestamps are accurate, otherwise the machine learning models would be trained to produce inaccurate case suffixes.
 Formally, we define an activity instance log as follows.